davidcarlisle/ll/en/extra-02.md

 `!
 Missing $ inserted.`

-But the fix is simple, blank lines are not allowed in display math environments and should be delted.
+But the fix is simple, blank lines are not allowed in math environments and should be deleted.